MetExplore/dexom-python/README.md

 The file `output.txt` contains the average computation time per iteration and the proportion of duplicate solutions.
 The `.png` files contain boxplots of the pathway enrichment tests as well as a 2D PCA plot of the binary solution vectors.

+## Snakemake workflow

+The `cluster_utils` folder contains a Snakefile which can be used to launch several workflows, as well as a `submit` script with which these workflows can be submitted on a slurm computation cluster.

+Note that if you want to use the `submit_slurm.sh` script, you must insert the path to your solver installation (preferably CPLEX).

 ### Cell-specific reconstruction

 A more complete example of how to use DEXOM-python as a part of a cell-specific network reconstruction pipeline, including a snakemake workflow adapted for cluster usage, can be found here: https://forgemia.inra.fr/metexplore/cbm/ocmmed